MK2112/minicorpus/Readme.md

 ## Quick Guide: Build your own MiniPile

-Every script in this respository has the instructions on how to run it at the bottom.
+Every script in this respository has the instructions on how to run it at the end of the script.

 1. Download [The Pile Deduplicated](https://huggingface.co/datasets/EleutherAI/the_pile_deduplicated) from HuggingFace, e.g. by using `01_get_piles.ipynb`.
-2. Embed the deduplicated Pile using `03_embed_pile_dedup_turbo.py`.
+2. Embed the Pile Deduplicated using `03_embed_pile_dedup_turbo.py`.
 3. Right when `03_embed_pile_dedup_turbo.py` starts processing, run `03_cluster_pile_embed.py` to cluster the embeddings.
-The clustering script was built to run fitting of k-Means in parallel with the embedding script producing new embeddings.
+The clustering script was built to run the fitting of k-Means in parallel with the embedding script producing new embeddings.
 4. After the embedding script finishes, `03_cluster_pile_embed.py` will store the centroids and automatically start clustering the embeddings.
-5. Once clustering concluded, you may inspect the generated `cluster_info_for_inspection.json` in the `MiniPile_BatchKMeans` folder for manual cluster inspection and exclusion.
+5. Once clustering concluded, you may inspect the generated `cluster_info_for_inspection.json` in the `MiniPile_BatchKMeans` folder for manual cluster exclusion.
 6. Run `03_sort_pile_clusters.py` to have the clustered embeddings sorted by their assigned cluster into dedicated `jsonl` files.
 7. Run `03_distill_pile_embed.py` or either of the `04_distill_pile_embed_*.py` scripts to sample a flavor of MiniPile from the embedded Pile.
 8. (Optional) Run `03_train_160M_*.py` or `03_train_1.4B_*.py` or either of the `04_train_160M_*.py` or `04_train_1.4B_*.py` to train a model on your chosen MiniPile flavor.
 You may need to uncomment the download function inside the training script to have it download the untrained base model first.